upmio/.github/profile/README.md

-# Run Databases & Middleware in Kubernetes!
+# Run Databases & Middleware in Kubernetes

 Welcome to **UPMIO**, a comprehensive open source platform designed to seamlessly manage databases and middleware within Kubernetes environments,